certkit-io/certificate-provisioning/README.md

 # CertKit SSL Certificate Provisioning Examples

-This repository contains **practical examples** for wiring up SSL/TLS certificate syncing from [CertKit](https://certkit.io) into common webservers and platforms.
+This repository contains **practical examples** for wiring up SSL/TLS certificate syncing from [CertKit](https://www.certkit.io) into common webservers and platforms.

-Each folder includes configuration samples, helper scripts, and step-by-step instructions to make integration as smooth as possible.
+Each folder includes configuration samples, helper scripts, and step-by-step instructions to make integration easy.

-CertKit handles the heavy lifting of **certificate automation, renewal, and storage**.
+CertKit handles **certificate automation, renewal, and storage**.
 These examples show you how to pull those certificates into your own infrastructure.

 ---